Click on any question to see the answer. Still have questions? No problem. That’s totally normal. Email us and let’s chat.

 What is the difference between handbuilding & the wheel?

 Handbuilding involves working on a table with your hands and no motorized equipment.
 It is a slower, more deliberate and less messy process.
 You also end up having "success" at an earlier part in your education.
-You then learn there's a giant rabbit hole to fall through.
+You then learn there's a giant rabbit hole to fall through, haha.
+It's a great fit for folks who like a more laid back tempo.
+I'd also recommend handbuilding over the wheel if you have sensory issues with noise or touch, if you get anxious or stressed with fast-paced things or are a perfectionist.

 But, it really just comes down to personality and what works best for you- slow, precise and deliberate or fast, messy and immediate?